BEOE Advises Emigrants To Reach Out Only Valid OEPs - UrduPoint

 BEOE Advises Emigrants To Reach Out Only Valid OEPs

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jun, 2024) The officials of the Bureau of Emigration and Overseas Employment have advised the foreign job-seekers to only reach out the valid Overseas Employment Promoters to avert any loss of time, money and their energies.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jun, 2024) The officials of the Bureau of Emigration and Overseas Employment (BEOE) have advised the foreign job-seekers to only reach out the valid Overseas Employment Promoters to avert any loss of time, money and their energies.

-Talking to APP on Tuesday, they said there were only 2,577 Overseas Employment Promoters (OEP) licenses were valid as more than 5048 licenses had been pronounced invalid.
+An official source told APP here on Friday, there were only 2,577 Overseas Employment Promoters (OEP) licenses were valid as more than 5048 licenses had been pronounced invalid.

 Out of the invalid OEPs, licenses of some 670 were cancelled on various grounds while 805 were expired and rest of them had surrendered.

-They said all the foreign jobs-seekers must visit to the official webpage of BEOE regularly to get fresh and valid information and protect themselves from unauthorised OEPs.
+They said all the foreign jobs-seekers must visit to the official web-page of the bureau regularly to get fresh and valid information and protect themselves from unauthorised OEPs.

 The officials said that the BEOE was mandated to regulate emigration under the Emigration Ordinance, 1979, promote Emigration of Pakistani citizens and look after the interest and welfare of the emigrants.